Skip to main content

 • Making the development process fair and streamlined – Barriers to community development include permitting and approval processes that can be burdensome and difficult to navigate.
 Rural communities can establish clear processes for development to encourage smart growth.

 • Engaging community members in smart growth – Rural community members may have different visions of development needs.
-Rural communities can encourage the participation of the community in sustainable development to build support for lasting change and ensure that growth strategies address local priorities.
+Rural communities can encourage community participation in sustainable development to build support for lasting change and ensure that growth strategies address local priorities.

 Implementation Considerations

-In partnership with the U.S. Department of Agriculture Office of Rural Development, Smart Growth America offers Rural Development Technical Assistance to help rural communities plan for and implement smart growth strategies.
+In partnership with the U.S. Department of Agriculture Office of Rural Development, Smart Growth America offers technical assistance to help rural communities plan for and implement smart growth strategies.
 Rural communities may benefit from tailored technical assistance or capacity-building workshop opportunities.

 Many smart growth principles may need to be formally codified in local, municipal, or county comprehensive plans.
-These plans describe goals and objectives for community development and typically include elements that specifically focus on land use, housing, transportation, public facilities, and the environment, among others.
+Comprehensive plans outline a community's goals and objectives for development and typically address land use, housing, transportation, community facilities, the environment, and other topics.
+The Municipal Association of South Carolina (MASC) developed the Comprehensive Planning Guide for Local Governments as a tool to help local areas develop or update their comprehensive plans.

 Resources to Learn More